evmar/fin/README.md

 ## Input data

-First, you'll download a bunch of bank statements from your financial institutions.
+Start by downloading a bunch of bank statements from your financial institutions.
 Unfortunately there are many different formats with different tradeoffs, so it's probably best to download a few different formats and compare the files in a text editor.